trco/wannabe/README.rst

 ----------------

 .. code-block:: JSON

     {
         "filesystemConfig": {
-            "folder": string, // path to the folder, relative to the configuration file "regenerateFolder": string, //  path to the folder, relative to the configuration file "format": string // “json”
+            "folder": "string", // path to the folder, relative to the configuration file "regenerateFolder": "string", //  path to the folder, relative to the configuration file "format": "string" // "json" is currently the only supported format }
-        }
     }